sut-ai/notes/notebooks/6_search_in_continuous_spaces/index.md

 An essential step to optimization technique is to categorize the optimization model since the algorithms used for solving optimization problems are customized as per the nature of the problem.
 Various optimization problem types are:
 ## Linear programming (LP) and Nonlinear programming (NLP)
 Linear programming is a method to achieve the best outcome in a mathematical model whose requirements are represented by linear relationships whereas nonlinear programming is a process of solving an optimization problem where the constraints or the objective functions are nonlinear.
 Thus, this is the main difference between linear and nonlinear programming.
-## Continuous optimization and Integer programming (IP)
+## Continuous optimization and integer programming (IP)
 In order to conceptualize the difference, linear programming can solve problems about minimizing (or maximizing) an objective function by continuous variables.
 For instance, maybe the optimal solution for a problem to be x1=5,46 and x2=2,65.
 But in integer programming we can only use integers as variables and we can’t have fractional numbers.
-## Constrained optimization and Unconstrained optimization
+## Constrained optimization and unconstrained optimization
 A constrained optimization problem is the problem of optimizing an objective function subject to constraints on the variables.
 In general terms,

 ![](Aspose.Words.153ba005-881a-4c4b-97e3-6ea90eff943d.004.png)